dojo/docs/dijit/_Templated.rst

 dijit._Templated
 ================

+:Authors: Peter Higgins, Bill Keese, Nikolai Onken
 :Project owner: Bill Keese
 :Available: since V0.9

 .. contents::
    :depth: 2

 ============
 Introduction
 ============

 dijit._Templated is a mixin for most widgets in dijit.
 It takes an HTML template, and creates the widget's DOM tree according to that template.
 In other words, it implements buildRendering() for you.

 Note that the underscore in the name implies not that _Template is a private class, but rather that it's a mixin, rather than a widget.

 =====
 Usage